xocolatl-aficionado/Quizzeria/README.md

+### This was a group project made for coursework (Software Engineering).
+Please find details on process, technical discussion and individual contribution below.

 # Team H Quiz App

 This readme contains details for the quiz app, team members, meeting minutes, how to run the code the UML diagrams, and the attributions section.